 - Patients should not combine Meperidine hydrochloride tablets with alcohol or other central nervous system depressants (sleep aids, tranquilizers) except by the orders of the prescribing physician, because dangerous additive effects may occur, resulting in serious injury or death.

 - Women of childbearing potential who become, or are planning to become pregnant should be advised to consult their physician regarding the effects of analgesics and other drug use during pregnancy on themselves and their unborn child.

 - Patients should be advised that Meperidine hydrochloride tablets are a potential drug of abuse.
-They should protect it from theft, and it should never be given to anyone other than the individual for whom it was prescribed.
+They should protect them from theft, and they should never be given to anyone other than the individual for whom they were prescribed.

 - Patients should be advised that if they have been receiving treatment with Meperidine hydrochloride tablets for more than a few weeks and cessation of therapy is indicated, it may be appropriate to taper the Meperidine hydrochloride tablets dose, rather than abruptly discontinue it, due to the risk of precipitating withdrawal symptoms.
 Their physician can provide a dose schedule to accomplish a gradual discontinuation of the medication.